Codeh4ck/InterviewAssignment/README.md

 1. Open your **Parser** properties (Project -> DataParser Properties) and copy the Project URL.
 Then set the URL in the [DataConnector](DataConnector/BaseComponents/DataConnector.cs) class, in the **APIUrl** property (it can be overriden as well in each connector).

 2. Open your **Storage** properties (Project -> DataStorage Properties) and copy the Project URL.
 Then set the URL in the [Web.config](DataParser/Web.config) file of the Parser, in the <appSettings> XML node (in the **StorageUrl** element).

+3. Edit the connection string of the database in the [Web.config](DataStorage/Web.config) of the **Storage** handler.
+The connection string is in the **connectionStrings** node, in the **DatabaseContext** element.
+It is not recommended to edit the **name** attribute of the connection string.
+To get a connection string, create a new database in your SQL Management Studio, connect to it from Visual Studio and right click it -> Properties.
+You will then find it in the properties window.